Walgreens The Thread

 Is pneumonia contagious?

-Pneumonia is a respiratory illness that affects millions of people each year.
-It's an infection of one or both lungs that can be caused by bacteria, viruses or fungi.
-Specifically, the alveoli (air sacs in the lungs) fill with fluid or pus, causing mild to severe illness.
-Symptoms can include a cough with phlegm, fever, chills, chest pain and trouble breathing.
-Here you'll learn how pneumonia can spread and how you can lower your risk of becoming infected.
+Pneumonia is a respiratory illness that affects millions of people each year in the United States.
+It’s an infection caused by bacteria, viruses or fungi.
+It affects one or both lungs.
+Pneumonia causes the alveoli (air sacs in the lungs) to fill with fluid or pus, leading to mild to severe illness.
+Symptoms can include a cough with phlegm, fever, chills, pain in your chest when coughing or taking a deep breath, or trouble breathing.

 How does pneumonia spread?